rails/jbuilder/README.md

-Json Builder
+Jbuilder
 ============

-Json builder gives you a simple DSL for declaring JSON structures that beats massaging giant hash structures.
+Jbuilder gives you a simple DSL for declaring JSON structures that beats massaging giant hash structures.
 This is particularly helpful when the generation process is fraught with conditionals and loops.
 Here's a simple example:

-    JsonBuilder.encode do |json|
+    Jbuilder.encode do |json|
       json.content format_content(@message.content)
       json.extract! @message, :created_at, :updated_at